quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Protected Packets {#packet-protected}

-All QUIC packets except Version Negotiation packets use authenticated encryption with additional data (AEAD) {{!RFC5116}} to provide confidentiality and integrity protection.
+All QUIC packets except Version Negotiation packets use authenticated encryption with associated data (AEAD) {{!RFC5116}} to provide confidentiality and integrity protection.
 Retry packets use AEAD to provide integrity protection.
 Details of packet protection are found in {{QUIC-TLS}}; this section includes an overview of the process.

 Initial packets are protected using keys that are statically derived.
 This packet protection is not effective confidentiality protection.
 Initial